Visual Alignment Autocollimators

 The maximum working distance is the maximum recommended distance between the forward-most point of the autocollimator and the target reflector.
 The max working distance is the point at which the field of view becomes significantly attenuated by the aperture; however, operation at substantially longer distances is possible in applications where a collimated or "star" source is required.

 Because the human eye acts as the photodetector, resolution will vary among operators.
 Typically, people can resolve from 3 to 5 arc-seconds.

 Pinhole Image Diameter

-The pinhole image diameter is 100 microns and subtends an angle of 100 arc-seconds.
+The nominal pinhole image diameter is 100 microns and subtends an angle of 100 arc-seconds.

 An 'eyepiece' output allows the user to view the images through an eyepiece.
 A USB 2.0 output allows the user to view the images on a computer monitor.

-The CCD-100D visual autocollimator uses a white LED light source.
-The provided power supply allows users to adjust the intensity of the LED to suit the current operating conditions.
-An optional incandescent light source is also available.
+Both the MRA-50 and CCD-100D visual autocollimators use a white LED light source.
+They include an external plug-in power supply which allows users to adjust the intensity of the light source to suit the operating conditions.